 People come to therapy for many reasons, but share the common experience of powerlessness.
 What is power?
 Power exists in institutional contexts, in our relationships, and in our own psychological resources as an experience of control and freedom we are having in the present moment.
 All emotional struggles are intimately bound with power, social oppression, and rank, and when therapists ignore the power relations surrounding us, they can end up reinforcing the status quo and blocking change.

-I help clients reclaim power they may not be aware of, use their power more wisely in the world, and overcome their experiences of low rank and powerlessness.
+I help clients reclaim power they may not be aware of, use their power more wisely in the world, and overcome their experiences of low status and powerlessness.
 I have worked extensively with individuals facing social and political marginalization, including abuse survivors, queer and transgendered people, homeless, people of color, people diagnosed with severe mental illness, and people struggling with poverty and addiction.
-I also work with individuals who have social and institutional privilege learn to understand, claim and use their power wisely, and discover the inner experiences of powerlessness often hidden underneath all privilege.
+I also support individuals with social and institutional privilege to understand, claim and use their power wisely, and discover the inner experiences of powerlessness often hidden underneath all privilege.

 Relationships, Communication, Conflict, and Intimacy

 When we become close to other people we see new sides of ourselves reflected in the other.
 Companionship and sexuality entangle us in dynamics that reveal power differences, communication styles, high dreams, trauma histories, and life myth.
 Intimate relationships awaken creative potential and reveal unexpressed emotional truth – and can also be a source of great suffering.
 When held with awareness and explored more deeply, intimate partnership is a powerful vehicle for growth and learning.